Belmont’s Golf Range Back to Connecticut page

 I almost forgot to mention the dragon on the “19th” hole.
 First, we really couldn’t tell if you won a free game or not if you got it into the small hole right under the dragon, but we soon forgot about it once we saw what the dragon did.
 When one of us putted the ball into the dragon, it moved it’s wings.
 When another one of us did it, it sprayed water out of its nose.
 Now that seems almost cool, but envision a 15 year old mini-golf obstacle moving its wings so slow you would think it had arthritis.
 In a word, it was crap-tacular (thank you Bart Simpson).

 In all, these holes created a relatively average difficulty rating.
-As mention previously, there were many hole where no matter what you did, the ball would end up reasonably close to the whole.
+As mentioned previously, there were many holes where no matter what you did, the ball would end up reasonably close to the whole.
 There were a few frustrating holes thrown in as well, where unless you hit a near perfect shot, you were doomed to never get the ball in the hole.
 In the end, we’re glad we played the course once for it’s unique use of sounds and obstacles, but the probability of us playing it again is very low.
 At a cost of $4 though, I would suggest that if you’re in the area give it a go once, just to experience the strangeness.

 Reviewed by Pat, Mandy, Julie and Putt